 Breakdown of Classes

-Dr. David DeBoskey’s course focuses on both financial and managerial accounting principles while progressing into further analysis of financial statements.
+Dr. David DeBoskey’s course focuses on both financial and managerial accounting principles, while progressing into further analysis of financial statements.
 Students learn the accounting language with the expectation that when they finish the course, they’re capable of making sound financial decisions in management roles.
-An annual guest speaker to the class is the CFO of the San Diego Padres who speaks about all of the finances related to a professional sports team.
-Class projects include financial statement analysis of sports teams and apparel companies as well as NCAA conference realignment evaluation studies.
+An annual guest speaker to the class is the CFO of the San Diego Padres, who speaks about all of the finances involved in running and operating a professional sports team.
+Class projects include financial statement analysis of sports teams and apparel companies, as well as NCAA conference realignment evaluation studies.

 This course is taught by Dr. Joe Belch, chair of the Marketing department in the College of Business Administration and co-author of the leading textbook in Integrated Marketing Communications.
-It focuses on the development, implementation and evaluation of marketing strategy for sports organizations and companies.
-The emphasis will be on developing skills and gaining experience in making strategic decisions regarding the direction of the firm's marketing efforts.
+It focuses on the development, implementation, and evaluation of marketing strategy for sports organizations and companies.
+This course emphasizes developing the skills and experience needed to make strategic decisions, regarding the direction of the firm's marketing efforts.
 Attention is also focused on how strategic marketing contributes to the development and implementation of an organizations overall business strategy.

 Dr. John Francis leads this course, which studies the theories and trends that shape the evolving relationships between sports organizations and their fans.
 With examples drawn from all segments of sports business, this course is intended to give students a foundation of basic business principles that can be applied to the sports industry.